IBM/cloudpakforapplications-appmod-workshop/workshop/pre-work/server-openshift.md

 * Follow the steps outlined in [NEWACCOUNT](NEWACCOUNT.md).

-## 2. Kubernetes Cluster
+## 2. OpenShift Cluster

-For the hands-on labs, you will be given access to a temporary free kubernetes cluster that was pre-created for the purpose of the workshop.
+For the hands-on labs, you will be given access to a temporary free OpenShift cluster that was pre-created for the purpose of the workshop.
 The cluster will be deleted after the workshop.
 To gain access to this cluster:

 * Open the URL that was provided to you by the instructor to access your cluster.